beliven-it/fastify-crud-generator/README.md

   delete: async (req, reply) => { ... }
 }
 ```

+Please note you're not forced to implement all supported methods: you can choose
+to implement only those needed by your resource.

+Not implementing a method of the interface will automatically disable the
+corresponding route.

 All methods accept a `req / reply` argument pair, which are the original
 [request](https://www.fastify.io/docs/latest/Request/) and